keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 13.5.113

 - Lived with her family in Deuchith
+- met Silvershift right before her 18th birthday
 - Was kicked out of her house and disowned by her family upon their realization of her relationship with a dragon.
 - Moved west, to a city in Bruanuin

 ### Ana's time in Bruanuin

-- Met Silvershift early in her time there
+- first few weeks were very rough, nearly starving to death with no money and no idea of
 - Met Dima shortly after that, and would crash on his couch sometimes.
 He was in and out of housing too, though

 ### System Shock